-In this section, we give a brief sketch of the proof of Theorem \ref{twoendedtheorem}, mostly based on the strategy of \cite{Mihalisnospacelike}. \begin{thm} For some $s>\frac{1}{2}$ and $\epsilon>0$, we assume that, on the (future affine complete) outgoing cone $\mathcal{H}_1^+$ emulating the right event horizon, for all $v \geq v_0$ and the following red-shift estimates: for all $u \leq u_0$ Additionally, assume that a sub-extremal Reissner--Nordstr\"{o}m black hole is approached, i.e. We make the corresponding assumptions on the left event horizon $\mathcal{H}_2^+$.
-Then there exists\footnote{Depending on the asymptotic masses $M_i$ and charge $Q_i$ on both horizons.} an $\epsilon_0>0$ such that, if $\epsilon<\epsilon_0$ then the Penrose diagram is given by Figure \ref{Figure5}: $\mathcal{CH}_1^+ $ and $\mathcal{CH}_2^+$ close off the interior. \end{thm} \begin{proof} The hard work, already established in \cite{Moi}, is to prove first the local result $\mathcal{CH}_1^+ \neq \emptyset$, $\mathcal{CH}_2^+ \neq \emptyset$ together with stability estimates.
+In this section, we give a brief sketch of the proof of Theorem \ref{twoendedtheorem}, mostly based on the strategy of \cite{Mihalisnospacelike}. \begin{thm} For some $s>\frac{1}{2}$ and $\epsilon>0$, we assume that the right event horizon $\mathcal{H}_1^+$ is a future-affine-complete outgoing cone and that for all $v \geq v_0$ and that the following red-shift estimates hold: for all $u \leq u_0$ Additionally, assume that a sub-extremal Reissner--Nordstr\"{o}m black hole is approached on $\mathcal{H}^+_1$, i.e. We make the same assumptions on the left event horizon $\mathcal{H}_2^+$.
+Then there exists an $\epsilon_0>0$ such that, if $\epsilon<\epsilon_0$, then the Penrose diagram is the one of Figure \ref{Figure5}, i.e.\ $\mathcal{CH}_1^+ \cup\mathcal{CH}_2^+$ close off the interior and $\mathcal{S}=\emptyset$. \end{thm} \begin{proof} The hard work, already established in \cite{Moi}, is to prove first the local result $\mathcal{CH}_1^+ \neq \emptyset$, $\mathcal{CH}_2^+ \neq \emptyset$ together with stability estimates.
 The Cauchy stability argument of \cite{Mihalisnospacelike} can be immediately adapted (Proposition 9.1 in \cite{Mihalisnospacelike}).
 Now, one must generalize Theorem 7 in \cite{Mihalisnospacelike} which states that $r$ is lower bounded, implying immediately the result.
 The only place where the Einstein equations are used in this result, is in equation (36), page 747, to establish that, in some region This implication is not true in our model, as by \eqref{Radius}, $\partial_{u}\partial_{v}r =\frac{- \Omega^{2}}{4r}-\frac{\partial_{u}r\partial_{v}r}{r} +\frac{ \Omega^{2}}{4r^{3}} Q^2 + \frac{m^{2}r }{4} \Omega^2 |\phi|^{2}$ thus, and this estimate is valid in the region of interest, where $\partial_u r <0$ and $\partial_v r <0$.
 However, the new term does not create any problem as, by Cauchy stability, one still has $\frac{1}{4r}-\frac{Q^2}{4r^3} -\frac{m^{2}r |\phi|^{2}}{2}<0$, which the analog of equation (36).
 Therefore \eqref{lastestimate} is true and from there, one can follow the argument of \cite{Mihalisnospacelike} to the letter. \end{proof}